janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

     - On the Add Rule in Profile page, select **CustomerProfileMetadata** rules from the list.
     - select **Top** value lov value from Rule Priority field.
     - Click **OK**.
-  - **Note:-**
+    > *Note:*
-    - You cannot add rules to the profile until you create and define them using the Configuration Manager: Rules tab.
+    - *You cannot add rules to the profile until you create and define them using the Configuration Manager: Rules tab.*
-    - To adjust the placement order of the rules in the list by pressing the Up or Down button.
+    - *To adjust the placement order of the rules in the list by pressing the Up or Down button.*
-    - The position of each rule in the list is relevant to its priority in the evaluation process.
-The general position (top, middle, or bottom) in the list is established when the rule is initially added to the profile.
+    - *The position of each rule in the list is relevant to its priority in the evaluation process.
+The general position (top, middle, or bottom) in the list is established when the rule is initially added to the profile.*
-    - The buttons further refine the placement by moving the rule to a more precise position.
+    - *The buttons further refine the placement by moving the rule to a more precise position.*

 - Finally click **ok** to create new profile.
 - The new profile is included in the Profiles list on the Profiles tab.

-  - Similarly create **Insurance Type Metadata** profile and **HR Department Metadata** profile
+- Similarly create **Insurance Type Metadata** profile and **HR Department Metadata** profile.
   - for Insurance Type Metadata profile
     - select trigger value as **Insurance type**
     - Select rule as **InsuranceTypeMetadata**
   - for HR Department Metadata profile
     - select trigger value as **HR Department**
     - Select rule as **HRDepartmentMetadata**

 - This Completes Create Profile task .